opengovfoundation/free-law-founders-site/who-we-are/index.md

 ---
 {% include JB/setup %}

 The Free Law Founders is a nation-wide effort of people seeking to improve how we access, produce, and maintain the most important public information in America--our laws, legislation, and legal codes.
-From San Francisco to New York City, we're coming together to tackle (this challenge)[link to challenge page] with technology: creating the modern tools and democratic data standards our city and state governments need to serve citizens efficiently, effectively, and accountably.
-Here are some of the Free Law Founders who have accepted (this challenge)[http://opengovfoundation.github.io/free-law-founders-site//the-challenge/].
+From San Francisco to New York City, we're coming together to tackle [this challenge](http://opengovfoundation.github.io/free-law-founders-site//the-challenge/) with technology: creating the modern tools and democratic data standards our city and state governments need to serve citizens efficiently, effectively, and accountably.
+Here are some of the Free Law Founders who have accepted [this challenge](http://opengovfoundation.github.io/free-law-founders-site//the-challenge/).
 [Click here](http://eepurl.com/Yu7fr) to join us.

 ### New York City, New York